omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 -Null/Wrong values

 My final data frame was a combination of 4 tables and had 11,260 rows and  12 columns.
-I chose the number 49,000$ in order to get a relatively balanced numbers in the target value.
+I chose the number 49,000$  as my target over/under income, in order to get a relatively balanced numbers in the target value.

-#### Values Count: Over - 47% , Under - 53%
+#### Values Count related to $49,000: Over - 47% , Under - 53%

 ## Features Engineering and Selection
 After creating dummy variables and dropping columns with multicollinearity, data frame had 68 columns.
 Accuracy Score for this data frame was : 0.547